Standaard Boekhandel gebruikt cookies en gelijkaardige technologieën om de website goed te laten werken en je een betere surfervaring te bezorgen.

 Marketingcookies

-Deze cookies delen je gedrag op onze website met externe partijen, zodat je op externe platformen relevantere advertenties van Standaard Boekhandel te zien krijgt.
+Deze cookies delen je gedrag op onze website met externe partijen, zodat je relevantere communicatie op onze eigen website en relevantere advertenties van Standaard Boekhandel op externe platformen te zien krijgt.

 Je kan maximaal 250 producten tegelijk aan je winkelmandje toevoegen.
 Verwijdere enkele producten uit je winkelmandje, of splits je bestelling op in meerdere bestellingen.

-From the author of the New York Times bestsellers A Higher Call, Spearhead, and Devotion comes Tidal Wave, a sweeping new World War II epic told from both sides of the conflict.
+From the author of the New York Times bestsellers A Higher Call, Spearhead, and Devotion comes Tidal Wave, a sweeping new epic set in an untold arena of World War II.

-It’s summer 1943, and the world is at war.
+It’s summer 1943, and the world is on fire.

-Lieutenant Ernie Poulson, a 22-year-old outdoorsman from Utah finds himself at the controls of America’s most advanced bomber, the B-24, brought to North Africa for a top-secret mission.
+Lieutenant Ernie Poulson, a 22-year-old outdoorsman from Utah, finds himself at the controls of America’s most advanced bomber, the B-24, brought to North Africa for a top-secret mission.